avranju/ghost-elastic-search/Ghost/PRIVACY.md

 ## Third Party Services

 Ghost uses a number of third party services for specific functionality within Ghost.

 ### Google Fonts

-Ghost makes use of the Open Sans and Inconsolata [Google Fonts](https://www.google.com/fonts).
-These are loaded into the Ghost admin area to provide a typographically stimulating experience.
+Ghost makes use of the Open Sans [Google Font](https://www.google.com/fonts), which is loaded into the Ghost admin area to provide a typographically stimulating experience.

 ### Gravatar